Telecare Los Angeles Service Area 4

 Services include, but are not limited to:

-- Support and education of family and significant others
+Support and education for family, friends, and significant others

 Who Is Served